Egyptian Fruit Bat Animal

 Social unit: Group

-Widespread and adaptable, these fruit– and leaf- eating bats are sometimes so common that they reach pest status and damage farm crops.
+Egyptian Fruit Bat Widespread and adaptable, this fruit– and leaf-eating bats are sometimes so common that they reach pest status and damage farm crops.
 They are also one of the fruit bat species to use the high-pitched “clicks” of echolocation.
 This means they can find their way around and roost in dark caves, rather than sleeping in trees like other fruit bats.

-The Egyptian rousette vanes from dark brown to slate grey on the back, with lighter, smoky grey underparts.
+The Egyptian rosette vanes from dark brown to slate grey on the back, with lighter, smoky grey underparts.
 Unusually, its fur extends about halfway along each forearm.